jsmbars/native-apps-fastlane/README.md

 ```
 2. Copy `.env.fastlane.example` to the project root
 3. Change `.env.fastlane.example` file name suffix to one of (.production or .development) and fill in the variables.
+3. Run `bundle install` from the project root